Gerry Cheevers: Coaching career

-Cheevers's final season as a player came in 1980, when popular coach Don Cherry was replaced by Fred Creighton.
+Cheevers's final season as a player came in 1980 when popular coach Don Cherry was replaced by Fred Creighton.
 After winning their division in seven of the previous nine seasons, the Bruins were in third place late in the year, and general manager Harry Sinden fired Creighton and took over as coach for the remainder of the season.
 For the 1980–81 season, Cheevers was named coach.
-In that year's playoffs the Bruins suffered a shocking sweep by the Minnesota North Stars, who had never before won a game in Boston Garden.
-Even so, Sinden stuck with Cheevers, who led the Bruins to two first-place and two second-place finishes in their division over the next three years.
-He led the team to the league's best record in the 1982–83 season; in the playoffs the team fell to the eventual Stanley Cup champions, the New York Islanders, in the semifinals.
+In that year's playoffs, the Bruins suffered a shocking sweep by the Minnesota North Stars, who had never before won a game in Boston Garden.
+Even so, Sinden stuck with Cheevers, which worked out in his favor as the next season Cheevers led the team to a second place finish in the division and a playoff appearance.
+The following season He led the team to the league's best record with 110 points in the 1982–83 season with a 50-20-10 record; in the playoffs, the team fell to the eventual Stanley Cup Champions, the New York Islanders, in the semifinals.
+The following season in 1983-84 Cheever’s led the team to another 100+ point season and a second Adams division title with a 49-25-9 record.
+However during the playoffs they lost in the divisional semifinals.

 Cheevers was replaced by Sinden in the middle of the 1984–85 season.
 With a record of 204–126–46, he ranks seventh in career winning percentage (.604) among NHL coaches with more than 250 games experience.

+Despite never having a losing record Cheevers was criticized by media for maintaining the same relaxed demeanor he had during his playing days.
+Cheevers later stated "After that, I decided I never wanted to coach again,” "It's just too tough.
+You have to be a 24/7 guy, and I just don't think I'm that type."